wunzeco/ansible-jenkins/README.md

 > **Note**:
 >
+>  - Do not forget to install Java 8.
+See [wunzeco.java](https://github.com/wunzeco/ansible-java)
+>
->    All plugins (including their dependencies) need to be listed in the form
+>  - All plugins (including their dependencies) need to be listed in the form
 >    `pluginID:version` as there is no transitive dependency resolution.
 >    However, if `version` is omitted for a plugin the latest version will be
 >    installed.